DworkinLab/MotivationalStates_HMM/README.md

 ### Folders
-BeaconProposal[https://github.com/DworkinLab/MotivationalStates_HMM/tree/master/BeaconProposal] contains the .tex file and figures for the original proposal as funded by BEACON.
+The [BeaconProposal](https://github.com/DworkinLab/MotivationalStates_HMM/tree/master/BeaconProposal) contains the .tex file and figures for the original proposal as funded by BEACON.